For the U.S. history survey, I’ve completed the first handful of mini-lectures. They run for 7-11 minutes each, and here is a three-minute sampling.

 - I heard say myself “right,” “all right,” and “you know” too often, and “hmm” and “ah”… Yikes!

-- My lecture style is conversational and it is therefore a challenge not interacting with a live audience.
+- My lecture style is conversational.
+It is therefore a challenge online.
 To minimize the possibility of droning on and on, I focus on analyzing two or three primary sources in each video.

 - Taking this approach means that I only show my face at the beginning, the end, and once or twice in between for a short time.
 Visually, students see mostly class materials.